acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 1: Basic and Setup.md

 > Note: `-it` is short for --interactive.
 When you docker run with this command, it takes you straight inside the container.

-[Once the container is runing, we can log into our database with [pgcli](https://www.pgcli.com/) with the following command:
+[Once the container is running, we can log into our database with [pgcli](https://www.pgcli.com/) with the following command:

 ```bash
 pgcli -h localhost -p 5432 -u root -d ny_taxi